By Matters India Reporter

 Participants proposed forming a “Think Tank” on AI, subject to the archbishop’s approval.

-He concluded that before pursuing digital communication strategies, the Archdiocese must address basic issues of children’s welfare.
-“First let us address the basic issues of our children before we delve into lofty ideas such as Digital Communication and AI,” he said.
+We must first let us address the basic issues of our children while we delve into lofty ideas such as Digital Communication and AI!
+We must go back to the basics.

 Make Your Comment!